Magento vs Shopify

 You can’t add another option, such as voltage, to this list.
 While there are third-party apps that work around this limitation, they cost money.

 Shopify also lets you group multiple products into a collection, and you have two ways to do that.
-One method is to gather them manually into an item pool like you would with physical objects.
+One method is manually gathering them into an item pool, like physical objects.

-With this feature, you save hours or even days of categorizing and grouping.
-In addition, the software doesn’t miss products, and thus there’s no possibility for human error and forgetting something important.
+This feature saves hours or even days of categorizing and grouping.
+In addition, the software doesn’t miss products; thus, there’s no possibility of human error and forgetting something important.

 Flexible Shipping Options